Finding the Right Treatment for Your Headache or Migraine

 Because cluster headaches occur so quickly, they normally don’t respond well to over-the-counter pain relievers.
 They can be treated with oxygen and fast-acting, injected or inhaled pain relievers.
 Calcium channel blockers, corticosteroids, lithium carbonate, melatonin and nerve blocking treatment can be used to help prevent cluster headaches from re-occurring.

 For migraines, many medications are available to relieve pain or prevent the onset of symptoms.
 Your physician may recommend medication based on the frequency and intensity of your migraines, as well as several other factors.
 You may also be advised to avoid common migraine triggers.
+Our providers will evaluate you for the commonly prescribed migraine medications, like Sumatriptan or others, and determine whether they would be appropriate for you.

 Where can I get treatment for my headache or migraine?